GauravS-07/Project-1/README.md

 # Project-1
-This is a simple website for gym.
+This is a simple website for gym Interface.
 Using HTML and CSS.